flutter/website/src/release/breaking-changes/dispose.md

 ## Background

-There is a rule that owner of an object should dispose it.
+The convention is that the owner of an object should dispose of it.

 This rule was broken in some places in Flutter Framework: owners were not disposing the disposable objects.
 The issue was fixed by adding `dispose()`.
 The added `dispose()` can cause failures in debug mode,